cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 If the relayer-defined gas limit is exceeded before the user-defined gas limit or global callback gas limit is exceeded, then the entire transaction is reverted to allow for resubmission.
 If the chain-defined or user-defined gas limit is reached, the callback state changes are reverted and the transaction is committed.

 For the `SendPacket` callback, we will revert the entire transaction on any kind of error or panic.
-This is because the packet lifecycle has not yet started, so we can revert completely to avoid starting the packet lifecycle if the callback is not successsful.
+This is because the packet lifecycle has not yet started, so we can revert completely to avoid starting the packet lifecycle if the callback is not successful.

 ```go
 // SendPacket implements source callbacks for sending packets.